loicrouillermonay/BSA2021_Google/README.md

 5) On Azure, thanks to the student offer, we have the necessary credits to create a container instance.
 To do so, we take the link of our container on Docker Hub and we reserve a 4 GB container instance for it on Azure.
 They then take care of downloading our Docker container and starting it.
 Afterwards, they give us an IP address to which we can make API calls.

 #### Frontend

 1) For the frontend, we use the open-source library 'streamlit', which allows to easily create data science web applications.
 A simple, yet efficient layout can be built in a few lines to allow users to enter French sentences.
 Those sentences are then sent to the API, which will return the result their difficulty and show it on the screen for the users.
 Additionnally, right after that, another API call is sent to retrieve the difficulty of each word, which will be display according to a color code on the web page.

 2) Once the web interface is developed, we decided to use Heroku (a PaaS) to host the frontend for free thanks to their Free-tier service.
 In a few commands in the terminal which are also listed in ```DOCUMENTATION.md```, the ```/frontend``` folder as well as all the necessary dependencies are installed and then deployed in a Heroku style container (in the same way as Docker) and are put online at the address: https://lingorank-frontend.herokuapp.com/

 ### 6.3 Model and Model Evaluation overal summary

+#### Predictive model description

+We use the power of Deep Learning and especially Transfer Learning.
+This means that we take a model that has been trained on a huge data set and fine-tune it to a specific task.
+So we chose CamemBERT, an iteration of the BERT (Bidirectional Encoder Representations from Transformers) architecture, which is a model made by researchers at Google.
+CamemBERT was presented in the paper _CamemBERT: a Tasty French Language Model by Louis Martin, Benjamin Muller, Pedro Javier Ortiz Suárez, Yoann Dupont, Laurent Romary, Éric Villemonte de la Clergerie, Djamé Seddah, and Benoît Sagot_.
+This model was trained on 138GB of French text.
+With the help of a blog post by Olivier (2021) and the Huggingface Transformers library, we have adapted this model and added a classification layer with 6 outputs at the end of it.
+Thus, it becomes possible to train it to classify French sentences difficulty levels from A1 to C2.

+#### A word about combining multiple models

+In our approach with Pycaret, we combined several models.
+We used two methods: ensembling (boosting and bragging) and stacking (use several different algorithms and we average the each of their output).
+It was possible to do boosting and bragging very easily with this open source PYcaret library: https://www.upgrad.com/blog/bagging-vs-boosting/#:~:text=Bagging%20and%20Boosting%3A%20Differences&text=Bagging%20is%20a%20method%20of,Boosting%20decreases%20bias%2C%20not%20variance.
+However, the results were not fundamentally superior.
+The predictions took longer to perform without being really more accurate.
+For the stacking, we used several models.
+That is, we took the top 3 machine learning algorithms with the best results on our dataset and then averaged their three predictions to assign the label.
+This technique was not that notably successful either successful.
+So, in essence, combining models lead to improvements, but they were far from major.